How to Buy

 - grids.dat (379 MB)

-Install the grids.dat file for use with Release 9 by placing the file in the shared folder of the Manifold installation folder.
-The file must be placed in the shared folder itself and not within a subfolder of the shared folder.
+Install the grids.dat file for use with Release 9 by placing the file in the extras folder of the Manifold installation folder.
+The file must be placed in the extras folder itself and not within a subfolder of the extras folder.

 This is the same grids.dat file provided in the Base Plus installation zipfile for Manifold Release 9.